circleci/circleci-docs/jekyll/_cci2/testing-ios.md

         - build-and-test
 ```

-### Advanced setup
+### Advanced Setup

 For advanced setup, it is possible to run a lint job together with your
 build and test job, and potentially also run tools like [Danger](https://github.com/danger/danger).

-The recommended config can be extended to add a lint job and a Danger
+The recommended configuration can be extended to add a lint job and a Danger
 job as follows: